Evidence Rating: Promising | One study

 Key Personnel

 An integral part of the program is the presence of “lifer mentors.”
-Lifer mentors are highly committed, recovering substance abusers who have criminal histories.
+Lifer mentors are highly committed, recovering persons who have abused substances and have criminal histories.
 They are carefully selected, specially trained, and supervised by senior program staff.
 These mentors serve as role models for participants because they have demonstrated great commitment and positive personal changes despite their criminal histories and substance abusing past.
 They support and ensure the Amity TC culture and environment by remaining available to counsel them 24 hours a day.
 They also work with incarcerated persons prior to release to help them develop a plan for life outside of prison.

 Study 1